BitEscrow/escrow-sdk/docs/contract.md

 # Contract Docs

-A contract is the final, executable version of a [proposal](proposal.md).
+A contract is the published version of a [proposal](proposal.md).
 It is hosted by the escrow server, and executed through the use of a virtual machine.

 **Sections**